 a.
 An Employer that is not enrolled in E-Verify as a Federal contractor at the time of a contract award must enroll as a Federal contractor in the E-Verify program within 30 calendar days of contract award and, within 90 days of enrollment, begin to verify employment eligibility of new hires using E-Verify.
 The Employer must verify those employees who are working in the United States, whether or not they are assigned to the contract.
 Once the Employer begins verifying new hires, such verification of new hires must be initiated within three business days after the hire date.
-Once enrolled in E-Verify as a Federal contractor, the Employer must begin verification of employees assigned to the contract, whichever date of enrollment or within 30 days of an employee's assignment to the contract, whichever date is later.
+Once enrolled in E-Verify as a Federal contractor, the Employer must begin verification of employees assigned to the contract, whichever date is later.